List of book-burning incidents: New Testament (Jerusalem, 1980)

-On 23 March 1980, Yad L'Achim, an Orthodox Jewish counter-missionary organisation that was at the time a beneficiary of subsidies from the Israeli Ministry of Religion, ceremonially incinerated hundreds of copies of the New Testament publicly in Jerusalem.
+On March 23, 1980, Yad L'Achim, an Orthodox Jewish counter-missionary organisation that was at the time a beneficiary of subsidies from the Israeli Ministry of Religion, ceremonially incinerated hundreds of copies of the New Testament publicly in Jerusalem.
 Some people including Israel Shahak protested against this public burning of Christian books.

-The Burning of Jaffna Library
+Burning of Jaffna Library

 Took place on the night of June 1, 1981, when an organized mob of Sinhalese individuals went on a rampage, burning the library to destroy Tamil language Literary works against Tamils.
 It was one of the most violent examples of ethnic biblioclasm of the 20th century.
 At the time of its destruction, the library was one of the biggest in Asia, containing over 97,000 books and manuscripts.

 Sikh Reference Library (Amritsar, 1984)

-The Sikh Reference Library in Amritsar, a collection of rare books, newspapers, manuscripts, and other literary works related to Sikhism and India, was looted and incinerated by Indian troops during the 1984 Operation Blue Star.
+The Sikh Reference Library in Amritsar, a collection of newspapers, and other literary works related sedition, incinerated by Indian troops during the 1984 Operation Blue Star.
 The missing literature has not been recovered to this day and are presumbed to be lost.
 The library hosted a vast collection of an estimated 20,000 literary works just before the destruction, including 11,107 books, 2,500 manuscripts, newspaper archives, historical letters, documents/files, and others.
 Most of the literature was written in the Punjabi-language and related to Sikhism, but there were also Hindi, Assamese, Bengali, Sindhi, English, and French works touching upon various topics.

 The Satanic Verses (worldwide)

 The 1988 publication of the novel The Satanic Verses, by Salman Rushdie, was followed by angry demonstrations and riots around the world by followers of political Islam who considered it blasphemous.
 In the United Kingdom, book burnings were staged in the cities of Bolton and Bradford.
-In addition, five UK bookstores selling the novel were the target of bombings, and two bookstores in Berkeley, California were firebombed.
+In addition, five UK bookstores selling the novel were the target of bombings, and two bookstores in Berkeley, California, were firebombed.
 The author was condemned to death by various Islamist clerics and lives in hiding.